qualityshepherd/brine/assets/posts/southern_coast.md

 At the grove's heart stands an altar stone—black as pitch and cold to touch.
 Thirteen hand-prints are burned deep into its surface, each glowing with a faint amber light.

 **0303 Nabal Palisades** Mountains rise like an impenetrable fortress—stone so steep and dense that no living thing could pass.
 Nothing moves here.
 Nothing survives.
-Named for the last fool who tried to climb them, his bones a warning to those who would follow.
+Named for the last fool who tried to climb them; his bones a warning to those who would follow.

 **0304 Stone Teeth** A vertical wall of mountains blocks passage north.
 No path exists—just raw stone rising impossibly steep, blocking all approach to the Prison of Mon.